OU-CS3203/TeamCharter/README.md

 ### Fourth Element - Budget and Resources

-top-down method - team uses the budget provided for the relevant time period, and decides how to divide it up among projets and tasks.

-?????????
-We don't have a budget

-bottom up method - team as a group decides what kind of budet and resoures it needs for its operations, and requests it of the larer organization.

-Our approach will more than likely be the top-down method.

 ### Fifth Element - Internal Checks, Balances, and Reviews
 What is expected of each member and when?